 Greening the Desert cultivates the desert and marginal land for food and valuable cash crops to combat famine and global warming where otherwise, nothing else can grow.

 We apply our scientific and field research to improve the lives of Indigenous Australians and rural communities by helping them to cultivate drought and salinity stricken landscape to grow cash crops and food to overcome worldwide famine and reduce global warming.

-We empower Indigenous Australians by applying their vast history and affinity with the land to help us to cultivate harsh, drought and salinity stricken terrain to grow crops and food where nothing else can grow.
+We empower and add purpose for Indigenous Australians by applying their vast history and affinity with the land to help us to cultivate harsh, drought and salinity stricken terrain to grow crops and food where nothing else can grow.

 In return, we provide business skills and mentoring that can change lives for the better – as well as delivering productive crop outcomes to overcome the global problems of humanitarian aid and climate change.

 Our land methodologies mimic nature for the permanent and sustainable remediation and productive use of drought stricken, saline afflicted and degraded farmland and landscapes.

-They address issues of climate change; improved farm productivity; the revival of wildlife habitat; diminishing ecosystems; soil erosion caused by wind, desertification, rising water tables and soil instability.
+They address issues of climate change; improved farm productivity; the revival of wildlife habitat; diminishing ecosystems and soil erosion caused by wind, desertification, rising water tables and soil instability.

 Most importantly – they change lives for the better by providing Indigenous and rural communities with social, economic and environmental net gains.

-Greening the Desert empowers Indigenous Australians, by mentoring them in business and commerce for their vast experience, natural affinity and knowledge of farming, animal husbandry and bush tukka to be used to combat domestic and global issues such as widespread famine and climate change, in a way that is dignified and respectful of the oldest living culture in the world of more than 40,000 years.
+Greening the Desert empowers Indigenous Australians, by mentoring and training in business and commerce so their vast experience, natural affinity and knowledge of farming, animal husbandry and bush tucker can be used to combat domestic and global issues such as widespread famine and climate change, in a way that is dignified and respectful of the oldest living culture in the world of more than 40,000 years.

 What we do